blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: name

-      channel name (=bone name), read-only. **type** string
+      channel name (=bone name), read-only.

+      :type: string

    .. attribute:: bone

-      return the bone object corresponding to this pose channel, read-only. **type** :class:`BL_ArmatureBone`
+      return the bone object corresponding to this pose channel, read-only.

+      :type: :class:`BL_ArmatureBone`

    .. attribute:: parent

-      return the parent channel object, None if root channel, read-only. **type** :class:`BL_ArmatureChannel`
+      return the parent channel object, None if root channel, read-only.

+      :type: :class:`BL_ArmatureChannel`

    .. attribute:: has_ik

       true if the bone is part of an active IK chain, read-only.
-      This flag is not set when an IK constraint is defined but not enabled (miss target information for example) **type** boolean
+      This flag is not set when an IK constraint is defined but not enabled (miss target information for example).

+      :type: boolean

    .. attribute:: ik_dof_x

-      true if the bone is free to rotation in the X axis, read-only. **type** boolean
+      true if the bone is free to rotation in the X axis, read-only.

+      :type: boolean

    .. attribute:: ik_dof_y

-      true if the bone is free to rotation in the Y axis, read-only. **type** boolean
+      true if the bone is free to rotation in the Y axis, read-only.

+      :type: boolean

    .. attribute:: ik_dof_z

-      true if the bone is free to rotation in the Z axis, read-only. **type** boolean
+      true if the bone is free to rotation in the Z axis, read-only.

+      :type: boolean

    .. attribute:: ik_limit_x

-      true if a limit is imposed on X rotation, read-only. **type** boolean
+      true if a limit is imposed on X rotation, read-only.

+      :type: boolean

    .. attribute:: ik_limit_y

-      true if a limit is imposed on Y rotation, read-only. **type** boolean
+      true if a limit is imposed on Y rotation, read-only.

+      :type: boolean

    .. attribute:: ik_limit_z

-      true if a limit is imposed on Z rotation, read-only. **type** boolean
+      true if a limit is imposed on Z rotation, read-only.

+      :type: boolean

    .. attribute:: ik_rot_control

-      true if channel rotation should applied as IK constraint, read-only. **type** boolean
+      true if channel rotation should applied as IK constraint, read-only.

+      :type: boolean

    .. attribute:: ik_lin_control

-      true if channel size should applied as IK constraint, read-only. **type** boolean
+      true if channel size should applied as IK constraint, read-only.

+      :type: boolean

    .. attribute:: location

-      displacement of the bone head in armature local space, read-write. **type** vector [X, Y, Z].
+      displacement of the bone head in armature local space, read-write.

+      :type: vector [X, Y, Z].

       .. note:: You can only move a bone if it is unconnected to its parent.
 An action playing on the armature may change the value.
 An IK chain does not update this value, see joint_rotation.
       .. note:: Changing this field has no immediate effect, the pose is updated when the armature is updated during the graphic render (see :data:`BL_ArmatureObject.update`).

    .. attribute:: scale

-      scale of the bone relative to its parent, read-write. **type** vector [sizeX, sizeY, sizeZ].
+      scale of the bone relative to its parent, read-write.

+      :type: vector [sizeX, sizeY, sizeZ].

       .. note:: An action playing on the armature may change the value.
 An IK chain does not update this value, see joint_rotation.
       .. note:: Changing this field has no immediate effect, the pose is updated when the armature is updated during the graphic render (see :data:`BL_ArmatureObject.update`)

    .. attribute:: rotation

-      rotation of the bone relative to its parent expressed as a quaternion, read-write. **type** vector [qr, qi, qj, qk].
+      rotation of the bone relative to its parent expressed as a quaternion, read-write.

+      :type: vector [qr, qi, qj, qk].

       .. note:: This field is only used if rotation_mode is 0.
 An action playing on the armature may change the value.
 An IK chain does not update this value, see joint_rotation.
       .. note:: Changing this field has no immediate effect, the pose is updated when the armature is updated during the graphic render (see :data:`BL_ArmatureObject.update`)

    .. attribute:: euler_rotation

-      rotation of the bone relative to its parent expressed as a set of euler angles, read-write. **type** vector [X, Y, Z].
+      rotation of the bone relative to its parent expressed as a set of euler angles, read-write.

+      :type: vector [X, Y, Z].

       .. note:: This field is only used if rotation_mode is > 0.
 You must always pass the angles in [X, Y, Z] order; the order of applying the angles to the bone depends on rotation_mode.
 An action playing on the armature may change this field.
 An IK chain does not update this value, see joint_rotation.
       .. note:: Changing this field has no immediate effect, the pose is updated when the armature is updated during the graphic render (see :data:`BL_ArmatureObject.update`)

    .. attribute:: rotation_mode

-      Method of updating the bone rotation, read-write. **type** integer
+      Method of updating the bone rotation, read-write.

+      :type: integer

       Use the following constants (euler mode are named as in Blender UI but the actual axis order is reversed).